Vehicle registration plates of the Soviet Union: 1959 to 1980

-1982 to 1991
+1980 to 1994

 In 1980, on the eve of the Moscow Olympic Games, the next reform of plates was conducted.
 This standard, developed in 1977, inverted the color scheme again to black-on-white.
 There were two basic variants: one for civil vehicles which were in the "L NN NN LL" format, and the other for government vehicles that bore the "NN NN LLL" format.
 Another difference between government plates and civilian plates is that the first letter of civilian plates were smaller than the rest, while the letters of government plates were of equal size.
 The square plate was used as the rear plate of trucks, buses and motorcycles.
 Private vehicles initially had only the oblong plate, but in addition to GOST in 1992, production of double-row rear plates of private vehicle standard was allowed, which housed the letters in the top row, the first letter still being smaller than the rest, and the bottom row the digits.
 In 1989, special plates for special-use vehicles (such as emergency services) were introduced with the format "LLL NNNN".

 The standard imposed further restrictions on the use of letters, letter "Щ" was added to the prohibited letters as a result, but this letter continued to appear in tractor and tractor trailer plates, as well as serial beginning with "КЩ".
 In all other situations this letter is not used.
 The military plates remain unaffected as they retained the old standard.

 The 1980 sample continued to change with time, affecting the designs of the letters and digits.
 Numbers 6 and 9 initially had straight "tails", but then the tails became arc-shaped.
 Zero was first with straight vertical lines, later becoming a more "egg-shaped" glyph.
 In Krasnoyarsk Krai the plates have a capital letter "Э", with all projections formerly of the same length, but the upper and lower arcs of the letter were later lengthened and rounded, the central stroke unaffected.
 Generally, plates issued later have numbers and letters bolder than earlier ones.

 At the same time, vehicles of the Russian mining communities on Svalbard, which were previously unregistered, began to receive plates that had a format similar to government plates: four numerals with leading zeros, followed by "АРБ" (ARB) for Barentsburg or "АРП" (ARP) for Pyramiden (Automachina Rudnika - “mining vehicle” - Barentsburg or Pyramiden).
 These plates were made locally and thus were either flat painted or with different fonts.